aleshaleksey/fansys23/skills.md

   - For every size category above medium the total time taken is halved.
   - Multiple entities can participate in the process, in which case the time taken is divided by the number of entities taking part.
 For each size category above medium, an entity counts as twice as many entities of the next category down.
 So a large entity counts as 2 medium entities, but a huge entity counts as 4 medium entities.
   - An entity can do a "rush job" and take half the time: -5 penalty.
+- **Special**: A character with terrain mastery has a +4 to "fortify" in that terrain.
 - **Take care**: Yes.
 - **Try again**: Yes.